Asalha Puja Day & Buddhist Lent Day in Thailand

 What is Visakha Bucha Day?

 Visakha Bucha Day: It is an essential day for Thais and Buddhists, marking the birth, enlightenment, and death of the Lord Buddha.
-Visakha Bucha in 2022 was on Sunday, 15th May.
+In 2022, Visakha Bucha was on Sunday, 15th May.

 What is Makha Bucha Day?